MMintUK/portfolio-shop/projects/the-making-of-an-ultraviolet-silkscreen-photography-print-video-or-noe-alonzo-hong-kong.md

     <source src="/assets/videos/Noe_Alonzo_Rob_Green_Hong_Kong_Day.mp4" type="video/mp4">
   </video>

 For this collaboration I looked into the best method to print the daytime shot from Noe Alonzo.
 As the original photograph predominantly uses magenta & cyan I decided to print half the run without the yellow layer which would amplify the pinks within the image and half with yellow layer to bring out more reds.
-I added a metalic powder into an additional layer to accentuate the image and add a more unique and magical element to the print which is inline with the initial appeal of the photograph.
+Adding a metalic powder into an additional layer to accentuate the image and add a more unique and magical element to the print which is inline with the initial appeal of the photograph.

 Photographer: @noealzii